nCino (NCNO)

 9. Operating Margin

-nCino’s expensive cost structure has contributed to an average operating margin of negative 3.4% over the last year.
+nCino’s expensive cost structure has contributed to an average operating margin of negative 2.9% over the last year.
 Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
 As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if nCino reeled back its investments.
-Wall Street seems to be optimistic about its growth, but we have some doubts.
+Wall Street seems to think it will face some obstacles, and we tend to agree.

 nCino Trailing 12-Month Operating Margin (GAAP)

-In Q4, nCino generated a negative 4.1% operating margin.
+nCino’s operating margin was negative 1% this quarter.
 The company's consistent lack of profits raise a flag.

 10. Cash Is King